-greater difficulty in learning than the majority of children of his/her age. and/or • disability which prevents or hinders them from making use of educational facilities/ provision that is normally available.
+- greater difficulty in learning than the majority of children of his/her age. and/or - disability which prevents or hinders them from making use of educational facilities/ provision that is normally available.

-In addition, we identify special educational needs within the context of the usual differentiated curriculum of the school.
-Pupils are identified as having SEN if they are not making progress within a curriculum that:
+In addition, we identify SEND within the context of the usual differentiated curriculum of the school.
+Pupils are identified as having SEND if they are not making progress within a curriculum that: